mang0kitty/blog-1/content/post/designing_human_systems.md

 {{< figure "Ice Floe" "https://cdn.sierrasoftworks.com/blog/ice_floe.jpg" "fig-40" >}}

 A good example is navigating an oil tanker through an ice floe.
-When you first run into ice, a the edge of the floe, working to ensure that the bridge has better visibility and can chart a course around the floe will work wonders.
+When you first run into ice, at the edge of the floe, working to ensure that the bridge has better visibility and can chart a course around the floe will work wonders.
 But if you're already in the ice floe, focussing your effort on better visibility for the bridge isn't going to help things one bit.